Geonovum/IMX-Geo/intro.md

 ![Overview of the conceptual model](./media/sm2.png)

-An assumption is that we have access to the (logical) information models for all source datasets.
+An assumption is that we have access to the information models for all source datasets.
 These are created using modeling language UML.

 **Question**: How do we model the relationships between object types in source registries?
 We considered two options:
 - Create subclasses (UML specialisations) of the source classes and add the relationships between these subclasses.